 Protect Your Voice

-People with Sjögren’s syndrome can develop hoarseness if their vocal cords become inflamed as part of the disease or become irritated from throat dryness or coughing.
+You can develop hoarseness if their vocal cords become inflamed or become irritated from throat dryness or coughing.
 To prevent further strain on your vocal cords, try not to clear your throat before speaking.
-Instead, take a sip of water, chew sugar-free gum, or suck on sugar-free candy.
-Or else make an “h” sound, hum, or laugh to gently bring the vocal cords together so you can get sound out.
-Clearing your throat does the same thing, but it’s hard on the vocal cords, and you want to avoid irritating them further.
+Clearing your throat is hard on the vocal cords.
+To avoid irritating your vocal cords:

 Medicines and Dryness